Master's Programme in Wind Power Project Management

 See the programme outline for courses within the programme.

-The teaching of the Master's Programme in Wind Power Project Management is a combination of students' active participation and supervision of experienced lecturers.
-The teaching methods include lectures, seminars, group and project assignments, case studies, role-plays, study visits, computational labs, and individual work.
+The teaching of the Master's Programme in Wind Power Project Management is a combination of active student participation and supervision of experienced lecturers.
 Since most of the learning activities are based on group work and projects, and the intense study pace, it is essential that you take an active role throughout the programme.
+Your teachers welcome additional enquiries outside lecture time.

-The exercises are designed to emulate the real-world work in the wind power industry, including negotiation exercises, organising and holding stakeholder meetings, wind power project development simulation and steering committee meetings, etc. In project work, you can explore topics relevant to your background.
+The exercises are designed to emulate the real-world work in the wind power industry, including negotiation exercises, organising and holding stakeholder meetings, wind power project development simulation and steering committee meetings, etc.

 The programme is taught full-time, in English, at Campus Gotland.

-Our graduates often find themselves highly sought after in the global labour market.
 Some of the positions held by our alumni are:

 • Project Manager